 Brick Colour Stain

-The patented Dyebrick tinting system is a low viscosity, water-based solution of a modified Potassium Silicate, together with finely dispersed, micronized inorganic iron oxide pigments, conforming to ASTM C979 (American Society for Testing and Materials) and BS EN 12878:2005 (British European Standards Specifications).
+The patented Dyebrick tinting system is a low viscosity, water-based solution of modified mineral silicates, together with finely dispersed, micronized inorganic iron oxide pigments, conforming to ASTM C979 (American Society for Testing and Materials) and BS EN 12878:2005 (British European Standards Specifications).

 Dyebrick is non-toxic, non-flammable and odourless.

 The Tinting System is designed to preserve the appearance of the substrates to which it is applied, whilst correcting colour defects and enhancing the existing surface.
 For this reason, the product is specifically formulated to maintain maximum translucency, not to hide the texture or appearance of the substrate and should not be confused with proprietary masonry paints and their associated maintenance commitments.

 Dyebrick is formulated to achieve a high degree of penetration; this does not produce a film-forming coat, but reacts chemically with the masonry substrate to produce an insoluble, microcrystalline silicate bond.

 The Tints create natural weather resistance by producing a semi-permeable membrane, which allows the structure to 'breathe'.